metno/emep-ctm/Input.rst

 ~~~~~~~~~~~~~~~~~~~~

 Natural |SO2| emissions (dimethylsulfide (DMS) from sea) are
 provided as monthly gridded files.
-The values are given at the surface
+The values are computed taking into account sea surface temperature and wind speed.
-in :math:`\mu g/m^2` for each grid cell in the domain.

 Volcanoes
 ~~~~~~~~~